neondatabase/website/content/postgresql/dblink.md

   * [dblink\_build\_sql\_delete](contrib-dblink-build-sql-delete) — builds a DELETE statement using supplied values for primary key field values
   * [dblink\_build\_sql\_update](contrib-dblink-build-sql-update) — builds an UPDATE statement using a local tuple, replacing the primary key field values with alternative supplied values

 `dblink` is a module that supports connections to other PostgreSQL databases from within a database session.

-`dblink` can report the following wait events under the wait event type `Extension`.

-* `DblinkConnect`

-    Waiting to establish a connection to a remote server.

-* `DblinkGetConnect`

-    Waiting to establish a connection to a remote server when it could not be found in the list of already-opened connections.

-See also [postgres\_fdw](postgres-fdw "F.37. postgres_fdw — access data stored in external PostgreSQL servers"), which provides roughly the same functionality using a more modern and standards-compliant infrastructure.
+See also [postgres\_fdw](postgres-fdw), which provides roughly the same functionality using a more modern and standards-compliant infrastructure.